-The Office of Permitting and Compliance coordinates the following statewide regulatory activities among the state's district air programs, local air programs and the U.S. Environmental Protection Agency:
+The Permit Review Section and the Compliance Assurance Section are responsible forcoordinating statewide regulatory activities among the State's district air programs, local air programs and the U.S. Environmental Protection Agency.

 Permitting to operate major sources of air pollution in accordance with Title V of the Clean Air Act.

 Permitting all fertilizer plants, pulp and paper mills, cement plants and sugar mills.